“Bitcoin Better Investment than Gold," Winklevoss Says to Dave Portnoy Over Talks on Elon Musk’s Plans to Mine Gold in Space

 JP Morgan Chase: Bitcoin or Gold?

-In a study done by JP Morgan Chase, the strategist team behind the US bank found that older investors invest in gold, while millennials and young investors favored cryptocurrency and tech-related stocks more.
+In a study done by JP Morgan Chase, the strategist team behind the US bank found that older investors have a tendency to invest in gold, while millennials and young investors favored cryptocurrency and tech-related stocks more.

 With COVID-19 still looming and investors looking for safe-haven assets, the survey found that older investors trusted the traditional safe-haven asset - gold- more as a hedge.
 As for millennials, they tended to invest in Bitcoin and tech investment stocks more, despite BTC’s high volatility.
 In other words, with high volatility comes high risk, but the younger generation was willing to take that chance to potentially gain a high return.